TeknooSoftware/paypal-express/docs/documentation.md

 ###Confirm checkout

 The last step is the confirmation of the transaction.
-You must before get the payer id from the paypal's return :
+You must before getting the payer id from the paypal's return :

     $payerId = $result->getPayerIdValue();